jcadruvi/Mvc4WebApi/README.md

 Mvc4WebApi
 ==========

-A test project that I used to learn using Web Api in an MVC4 Web Application.
+This is a test project that I used to lewrn more about Web API.
+The project hs the following fetures: